 Often, noticeable improvements are already possible here – for example, increasing PageSpeed from 30 to 70 or from 50 to 80.
 Sometimes a change of hosting also helps.

 However, this can also lead to problems, for example that a slider no longer loads properly or that a hosting change is not an option.

 Then sometimes extensive exceptions or special rules have to be configured, which can then deteriorate the PageSpeed again or lead to other problems.
 To a certain extent, you optimize around architectural problems.

-In every respect, a technical relaunch is usually optimal – here the PageSpeed is considered from the beginning, tested and performance blocker is detected and corrected at an early stage.
+A technical relaunch is usually optimal in every respect – here, PageSpeed is considered and tested right from the start, and performance blockers are identified and eliminated at an early stage.

-A PageSpeed 100 is then reliably possible and exceptions are comprehensible and justifiable – for example, because a certain tracking script must be integrated or a special feature is critical for the website.
+A PageSpeed 100 is then reliably possible and exceptions are comprehensible and justifiable – for example, because a certain tracking script must be included or a special feature is critical for the website.

-If a completely new website is planned anyway, it can be worthwhile to rely on a high PageSpeed from the beginning – the development is hardly more complex and you save yourself the even more time-consuming and error-prone – sometimes hopeless – post-optimization later.
+If a completely new website is planned anyway, it can be worthwhile to focus on a high PageSpeed from the beginning – the development is hardly more time-consuming and you save yourself the all the more time-consuming and error-prone – sometimes also hopeless – post-optimization later on.